Mold

 Asthma/COPD issue?
 Consider ALX Breathes

-ALX Breathes is a free program from the Alexandria Health Department that offers free one-on-one home support, information, and resources for residents experiencing asthma or COPD.
-Renters are eligible.
+ALX Breathes is a free program from the Alexandria Health Department that offers free one-on-one home support, information, and resources for renters and residents experiencing asthma or COPD.
+Renters and homeowners are eligible.

 If you believe you qualify, enroll by calling Alexandria Health Department at 703.746.4988 or fill out the online form.